rome/tools/website/src/_includes/docs/project-config.md

 #### `root`

-By default, Rome will search parent directories for other projects to initialize.
-TODO
+By default, Rome supports [nested projects](#nested-projects) and will search parent directories for other projects to initialize.
+Sometimes this isn't what you want and can cause unexpected problems.
+This can be solved by explicitly setting the `root` flag which tells Rome that it should ignore any parent directories.

 ```bash
 rome config enable root